 Eleanor Hancock – Executive Director and Co-founder

 Eleanor holds an MFA from the University of Madison-Wisconsin, where she began a study of Whiteness in the context of performance art, identity politics, and critical postmodern theory.
-She has foundational experience in group facilitation, curriculum and website development, community organizing, and activism.
+She has foundational experience in group facilitation, curriculum development, community organizing, and activism.
 She has trained with Joanna Macy in facilitation of the Work that Reconnects, serves on the Steering and Accountability Team of the DC Chapter of Showing up for Racial Justice, and is a member of the SURJ National Faith Leaders team.

 Current board members of the project include: Ruby Grad (former board member of Spirit Rock Meditation Center), Heather Fercho (Theravada/Insight practitioner, and leader of Rose City Rebel Dharma meditation group), Anne Green (administrator with the Insight Meditation Community of Washington/IMCW), Andy Banks (Campaigns Director, International Brotherhood of Teamsters), and Hugh Byrne (guiding teacher, IMCW).